code-423n4/2023-01-biconomy-findings/data/Udsen-Q.md

 ## 2. MISSING `address(0)` CHECK FOR THE `_implementation` ADDRESS.

 _implementation variable on https://github.com/code-423n4/2023-01-biconomy/blob/main/scw-contracts/contracts/smart-contract-wallet/Proxy.sol#L15 could be set as address(0) by mistake.
-There is no way to change this since this is the constructor and will called only once during the deployment of the contract.
+There is no way to change this since this is the constructor and will be called only once during the deployment of the contract.

-Recommended to `address(0)` check as follows:
+Recommended to do `address(0)` check as follows:

 	require(_implementation != address(0), "Address cannot be zero");